Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: Numerical Simulations

 \subsection{Observational Constraints}

-We utilized the MCMC parameter estimation code Montepython \cite{Brinckmann:2018cvx} to constrain the cosmological parameters.
-The data sets used for this purpose were Pantheon \cite{Scolnic:2017caz}, BAO from BOSS DR12 \cite{Alam_2017}, eBOSS DR14 (Lya) \cite{Cuceu_2019}, and WiggleZ \cite{Kazin_2014}.
-Instead of the full Planck likelihood, we employed the compressed Planck18 likelihood, as described in Appendix A of \cite{Arendse_2020}, which has comparable constraining power.
 We assumed flat priors for both the cosmological ($100~\omega_{b}:[1.9,2.5], \omega_{cdm}:[0.095,0.145]$) and model parameter ($\beta:[-1,1]$).
-The $\alpha$ parameters were assigned a prior of $[-2,2]$.
+The $\alpha$ parameters which are related to the parametrization of the potential were assigned a prior of $[-2,2]$.
 Based on \cite{Sabti:2021xvh}, we set the sound horizon angular scale $\theta_{s}$ to the Planck CMB value of 1.04110 \cite{Aghanim:2018eyx} and derive the current value of the Hubble parameter $H_0$.
 Fixing $\theta_{s}$ does not significantly affect the results since it is determined by the acoustic peak angular scales and is mostly independent of the CMB era physics.

-The constrain on the cosmological parameters are given in the table.\ref{Tab:constraint}.
-In fig.\ref{fig:cosmo} we have shown the 2D and 1D triangular plots of the cosmological parameters $100 w_b, w_{cdm}, \Omega_{\phi}, w_\phi, \beta$.
-A comparison with the $\Lambda$ CDM model has been shown by plotting it in black.
-For all the models $100 w_b, w_{cdm}$ are lower than the $\Lambda$ CDM model.
-The posterior plot of the $H_0$ and $\Omega_m$ is shown in fig.\ref{fig:hubble} together with the $\Lambda$ CDM (in black) for comparison.
-The horizontal gray regions represent $1\sigma$ and $2\sigma$ constraint on the $H_0$ obtained from the SH0ES collaboration\cite{Sh0ES2019}.
-The best-fit values of the $H_0$ parameter show some increment for the interacting models but it can not alleviate the Hubble tension.
-Interaction II and interaction IV show more shifts for the best-fit value of the Hubble parameter compared to the other two interactions.
-Fig.\ref {fig:model} shows the posteriors for the $\alpha$ parameters and the $\alpha$ parameters remain unconstrained for all the interacting models which agree with the previous findings \cite{Roy:2018nce,Roy:2018eug}.
+The constrain at the $68\%$CL on the cosmological parameters together with the corresponding mean value are given in the Table.\ref{Tab:constraint} for the combined data sets of SN-Ia Pantheon compilation\cite{Scolnic:2017caz}, BAO\cite{Alam_2017,deSainteAgathe:2019voe,Cuceu_2019,Kazin_2014}, with the compressed Planck likelihood\cite{Arendse_2020}.
+In fig.\ref{fig:cosmo} we have shown the 2D and 1D triangular plots of the cosmological parameters $H_0,100 w_b, w_{cdm}, \Omega_{\phi}, w_\phi, \beta$.
+A comparison with the $\Lambda CDM$ model has been shown by plotting it in black.
+For all the interacting models $100 w_b, w_{cdm}$ are lower than the $\Lambda CDM$ model.